guidytz/SUMO-drivers/README.md

 A python code to handle Multiagent Reinforcement Learning using [SUMO](https://github.com/eclipse/sumo) as a microscopic traffic simulation.

-> currently working with SUMO v.1.7.0
+> Currently working with SUMO v.1.7.0

 ## Dependencies
-SUMO environment need to be installed in order to run the code correctly.
+SUMO environment needs to be installed in order to run the code correctly.

 ### SUMO Installation